cbourke/ComputerScienceI/hacks/hack10.0/readme.md

 string of nucleotides represented as letters A, T, C, and G (representing the nucleobases adenine, thymine, cytosine, and guanine respectively).
 Protein sequencing in an organism consists of a two step process.
-First the DNA is translated into RNA by replacing each thymine nucleotide with uracil (U).
+First the DNA is translated into RNA by replacing each thymine (`T`) nucleotide with uracil (`U`).
 Then, the RNA sequence is translated into a protein (a sequence of amino acids) according to the following rules.

-The RNA sequence is processed 3 bases at a time called a *codon*.
+The RNA sequence is processed 3 bases at a time called a *codon* or *trigram*.
 Each codon is translated into a single amino acid according to known encoding rules.
-There are 20 such amino acids, each represented by a single letter in $$(A,C,D,E,F,G,H,I,K,L,M,N,P,Q,R,S,T,V,W,Y)$$ Because there are $4^3 = 64$ possible codons but only 20 amino acids, some codons translate to the same amino acid.
+There are 20 such amino acids, each represented by a single letter in $$(A,C,D,E,F,G,H,I,K,L,M,N,P,Q,R,S,T,V,W,Y)$$.
+Because there are $4^3 = 64$ possible codons but only 20 amino acids,
+some codons translate to the same amino acid.

 The rules for translating trigrams are complex, but we've simplified the process by providing a utility function, `rnaToProtein` which takes